LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/1-CreateANewBot.md

 <img class="fancyimage" style="width:750px" src="img/ConvoBuilder/helloworld/addnewpattern.png">

-Before we test in the Messaging Client, we need to add some content to display once we’ve matched our patterns.
+Before we test in the Preview, we need to add some content to display once we’ve matched our patterns.

 Add a Text interaction after the User Says interaction, type your goodbye message (eg: "Bye, thanks for coming!") and hit enter.

-Now go to the Messaging Client, type “reset” and then type “hi” to see the Welcome dialog and then type “bye” to trigger the Goodbye dialog and to see your goodbye message.
+Now go to the Preview, type “reset” and then type “hi” to see the Welcome dialog and then type “bye” to trigger the Goodbye dialog and to see your goodbye message.

 <img class="fancyimage" style="width:750px" src="img/ConvoBuilder/helloworld/byetest.png">